 Preparation Tips Before Preschool Starts

 - Visit the preschool.
 Visit your child's classroom and meet the preschool teacher a few days ahead of time.
 Show your child the class schedule if one is posted.
 Talk about what to expect during each portion of the day.
-Show your child where she’ll keep her backpack and personal things.
+Show your child where they will keep their backpack and personal things.

 - Act it out.
 Use your child's penchant for pretend play to prepare him for preschool.
 Pretend that you're going to school, hanging up your backpack, and sitting down for group time.
 Play games, read stories, and make a simple snack.
 Teach your child a few basic social skills.
 Talk about how to get someone's attention, take turns, or join in play.
 Use puppets to roleplay.